 - 3. Advantage: the MPn energies are size extensive. - 4.
-No choices of "important" determinants beyond $\psi^0$ needed, and decent scaling at low order (M for MP2).
-MPn energies of H2O (both bonds stretched) at full CI, UMPn, and RMPn.

-16 What is size-extensivity?
+No choices of "important" determinants beyond ψ^0 needed, and decent scaling at low order (M5 for MP2).
+What is size-extensivity?

 If system A and B do not interact $(H_A + H_B)|AB\rangle = (E_A + E_B)|AB\rangle$ Size extensivity is achieved by Exact theory Coupled cluster theory (CC) MP perturbation theory (PT) But, these are single-determinant based methods.
 And not achieved by Configuration interaction theory (CI).
 But, this method can handle more than one dominant determinant.
-Example of non size extensivity all (singles and) doubles give FCI result $E{FCI}^{A}$ HF determinant Two H2 systems A and B at infinite separation:
+Example of non size extensivity A single H2 system all (singles and) doubles give FCI result E{FCI}^{A} HF determinant Two H2 systems A and B at infinite separation: